Kerala Excise

-The Kerala State Excise is the law enforcement agency for excise in state of Kerala, India.
-Kerala Excise has its headquarters in Thiruvananthapuram, the state capital.
+The Kerala State Excise is the law enforcement agency for excise and narcotics in state of Kerala, India.
+Kerala Excise has its headquarters in Thiruvananthapuram, the state capital, and is headed by the Excise Commissioner, with the rank of Additional Director General of Police.
 The department administers laws related to liquor, narcotic drugs and psychotropic substances, medicinal preparations containing alcohol and narcotics.
-The Kerala Excise Academy and Research Centre, Thrissur trains the excise officers and that runs full-term basic courses for Exicse Inspectors, Exicse Preventive Officers, Civil Exicse Officers, Women Civil Exicse Officers and Exicse Drivers.
-The head of the state excise is the Excise Commissioner who is of the rank of Director General of Police (DGP)/Additional Director General of Police (ADGP).
-The current commissioner of Exicse is Ananthakrishnan, IPS.
-The Exicse Commissioner reports to the Exicse Minister of Kerala, who is the chief executive of the state.
+The current commissioner of Excise is Shri M.R Ajith Kumar IPS.
+The Excise Commissioner reports to the Excise Minister of Kerala, who serves as the chief executive of the department.
+The Kerala Excise Academy and Research Centre, Thrissur trains the excise officers and that runs full-term basic courses for Excise Inspectors, Excise Preventive Officers, Civil Excise Officers, Women Civil Excise Officers and Excise Drivers.

+Established under the provisions of the Kerala Abkari Act, 1077 (Act 6 of 1077), the department plays a crucial role in regulating and controlling the production, distribution, and consumption of alcoholic beverages and other intoxicating substances and the enforcement of the NDPS Act within the state of Kerala.

 Duties

 The principal duties of the department are protection, augmentation and collection of excise revenue and enforcement of the above acts and various rules made there under.
 The department prevents leakage of revenue, and exerts effective control on the abuse of liquor and intoxicating drugs.
 The duties of the department are broadly classified as collection of revenue, enforcement activity to prevent illicit liquor production, sale and trafficking and Campaign against alcoholism.
 Liquor includes spirits of wine, arrack, spirits, wine, toddy, beer and all liquid consisting of or containing alcohol.
 Individual has no fundamental right over the manufacture and trade of liquor.
 Absolute right on liquor is vested with the state.
 The government formulates Abkari policy of the state every year.
 The policy formulated by the state government is implemented by the Excise Department.